Code-Institute-Submissions/stephenlynch-ops-Old-RT_JanResub/README.md

 <img src="./assets/images/sign-up-error.png" alt="Error message from testing the sign up button" style="height: 200px; width: 600px;"/>

 This will need further work in order to rectify.

+The originl version was not very responsive on smaller screen sizes, mainly due to the styling, but also because it was trying to fit too much content across the screen.
+This has been modified to remove the third column of content from the upcoming movie page and also by modifying the layout of the signup page.

 # Validation